stfab/my-website/_posts/2023-11-21-ci-cd-with-buildbot.md

 For example, Buildbot supports code management systems such as Git and Subversion, which can also be automatically queried and checked for changes.
 It is also possible to connect artefact repositories for built code.
 Last but not least, users have access to a clearly organised web application in which they can manually view the running CI/CD pipelines.

-![An image of the landing page from the Buildbot web interface](/assets/img/buildbot_example_web.png) _A clear web interface simplifies the overview, image source: [Limepepper](https://limepepper.co.uk/techtiles/buildbot.html)_
+![An image of the landing page from the Buildbot web interface](/assets/img/buildbot_example_web.png) _A clear web interface simplifies the overview, Image source: [Limepepper](https://limepepper.co.uk/techtiles/buildbot.html)_

 ## Connection of different environments